Michael Hoban, Ph.D

 This statement clearly suggests that the player’s record and playing ability are the two primary considerations for election to the Hall.
 It then mentions “integrity, sportsmanship, character, and contributions to the team” as additional points to be considered.

-I would argue then that a certain minimum level of career numbers should be present before any player is considered for enshrinement at Cooperstown (as a player).
+I would suggest then that a certain minimum level of career numbers should be present before any player is considered for enshrinement at Cooperstown (as a player).